proteanx/dvt-rpc-explorer/README.md

 # Getting started

-The below instructions are geared toward BCH, but can be adapted easily to other coins.
+The below instructions are geared toward DVT, but can be adapted easily to other coins.

 ## Prerequisites